HaotianXiangsti/haotianxiang.github.io/_pages/about.md

   - /about.html
 ---

 I am Haotian Xiang (向昊天).
-The pronunciation is close to /haʊˈtiːən/ /ʃjɑŋ/.
-I am currently a senior master student in Columbia EE department.
+The pronunciation is close to /haʊˈtiːən/ /ʃjɑŋ/. \
+I am currently a senior graduating student in the [Electrical Engineering department](https://www.ee.columbia.edu/ee-research) of Columbia University.
+Before that, I have completed B.Sc. in the Information Engineering department from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC).

 A data-driven personal website
 ======